-Ms. Fleming’s work with qualified retirement plans includes assisting clients with the design and implementation of 401(k) plans, profit sharing plans, employee stock ownership plans (ESOPs), pension plans, and 403(b) plans.
-Ms. Fleming also frequently advises clients about compliance with Employee Retirement Income Security Act (ERISA) rules, Internal Revenue Code (Code) rules, the Internal Revenue Service’s and Department of Labor’s formal and informal correction programs, and tax consequences of contributions to and distributions from employer-sponsored retirement plans.
+Casey’s work with qualified retirement plans includes assisting clients with the design and implementation of 401(k) plans, profit sharing plans, and pension plans.
+She frequently advises clients about compliance with Employee Retirement Income Security Act (ERISA) rules, Internal Revenue Code rules, the Internal Revenue Service’s and Department of Labor’s formal and informal correction programs, and tax consequences of contributions to and distributions from employer-sponsored retirement plans.

-Ms. Fleming is a member of the board of directors of Centro Legal, a non-profit legal services organization which provides important resources for families and survivors of domestic abuse in the Milwaukee Community.
+Casey is the Chairwoman of the board of directors of Centro Legal, a non-profit legal services organization which provides important resources for families and survivors of domestic abuse in the Milwaukee Community.

-Ms. Fleming was honored in 2016 as one of the Milwaukee Business Journal’s 40 under 40 award recipients.
+Casey was honored in 2016 as one of the Milwaukee Business Journal’s 40 Under 40 Award recipients.

-Ms. Fleming earned her law degree, magna cum laude, from Washington and Lee University School of Law.
-While in law school, she was involved with the Community Legal Practice Center, a clinic which provides free legal representation to indigent clients.
-Ms. Fleming earned a Bachelor of Arts degree from Sweet Briar College where she graduated as the Valedictorian of her class.
+Casey earned her law degree, magna cum laude, from Washington and Lee University School of Law.
+She earned a Bachelor of Arts degree from Sweet Briar College where she graduated as the Valedictorian of her class.

-Ms. Fleming is admitted to practice in Wisconsin and is a member of the American Bar Association, Wisconsin Bar Association and Milwaukee Bar Association.
+Casey is admitted to practice in Wisconsin and is a member of the American Bar Association, Wisconsin Bar Association, and Milwaukee Bar Association.